Job Board Postings and e-Blasts

-Please be advised, once all documentation and payment have been received, we require a 48 hour turnaround before said request will appear on the website, and/or E-blast will be sent to members.
+Please be advised, once all documentation and payment have been received, we require a 48 hour turnaround before your request appears on the website, and/or e-blast is sent to members.
 We thank you for your continued membership and support.

 Standard Job Board Posting

 Standard jobs are online for 60 days and appear in job search results.
 Their position is determined by the search executed (e.g. location) or by the date they were posted.

 Jobs are distributed directly to Sonography Canada members via email.
 Your job posting appears right in their inbox

 Premium: Job Posting & e-Blast

 The greatest reach.
 Jobs are online for 60 days and appear in job search results.
 Your job posting is also sent directly to Sonography Canada members via email.